smancebo/atom_settings/packages/atom-typescript/README.md

 JavaScript developers can now just open a `.ts` file and start hacking away like they are used to.
 No `grunt` no `Visual Studio`.
 Just pure coding.

 **NOTE**: This branch contains a major rewrite (**v11**) of the `atom-typescript` plugin that is lighter and faster, but lacks a few major features that you might miss.
-The previous version is still available in the `legacy` branch and will containue to receive minor bugfixes, but I wouldn't count on any new developments.
+The previous version is still available in the `legacy` branch and will continue to receive minor bugfixes, but I wouldn't count on any new developments.

 ## Installation